Last updated on March 22nd, 2023

 DVD Burner Software is another great alternative for burning DVDs.
 Most of the paid burning software has a variety of features, such as the ability to burn both data and audio CDs, as well as create ISO images.

-In case you’re looking for an alternative to burn a DVD on Windows 10, you can try out Wondershare DVD Creator or DVD Burner.
+In case you’re looking for an alternative to burning a DVD on Windows 10, you can try out Wondershare DVD Creator or Roxio Easy CD & DVD Burning.
 Both these programs are easy to use and allow you to carry out the process of burning quickly.

 Using Wondershare DVD Creator